Morwenn/cpp-sort/docs/Home.md

 Some algorithms have assertions to guard against accidental logic issues (mostly in algorithms adapted from other projects), but they are disabled by default.
 You can enable these assertions by defining the preprocessor macro `CPPSORT_ENABLE_ASSERTIONS`.
 This new macro still honours `NDEBUG`, so assertions won't be enabled anyway if `NDEBUG` is defined.

 A similar `CPPSORT_ENABLE_AUDITS` macro can be defined to enable audits: those are expensive assertions which are not enabled by `CPPSORT_ENABLE_ASSERTIONS` because they are too expensive, to the point that they might even change the complexity of some algorithms.
-When turning on audits, internal calls to `__assume` or equivalent will also be turned into assertions to provided additional checks.
+When turning on audits, internal calls to `__assume` or equivalent statements will also be turned into assertions to provided additional checks.

 ## Miscellaneous